luisw19/graphql-samples/graphql-countries-part2/README.md

 # GraphQL Countries Part 2

 This part is a continuation of [graphql-countries-part1](https://github.com/luisw19/graphql-samples/tree/master/graphql-countries-part1).
 In this part we'll refactor the code to separate concerns by keeping server.js light and reference the Graph schema and resolvers from different files.
-In this sample, we'll also implement node-fetch to use the [REST Countries API](https://github.com/apilayer/restcountries) as a backend API.
+In this sample, we'll also implement node-fetch to use the [REST Countries API](https://github.com/apilayer/restcountries) as a backend data source.

 Following a step by step guide on how to do this: